<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <guid isPermaLink="false">https://jaketha.com/?p=2804</guid>

 <description><![CDATA[Why Silos Still Exist in Libraries Most libraries value collaboration.Many still struggle to experience it.
 Silos aren’t always created by ego or resistance.
-More often, they form quietly—through overload, unclear &#8230; ]]></description>
+More often, they form quietly—through overload, unclear authority, and past attempts that didn’t feel safe or productive.
+Common library silos tend to be: When collaboration becomes a slogan rather than a practice, &#8230; ]]></description>

 <post-id xmlns="com-wordpress:feed-additions:1">2804</post-id> </item>